PraiseEC/PraiseEC.github.io/README.md

-This is a personal project and will be continuously updated as I build more projects and improve my skills.
+This is a group project and will be continuously updated as I build more personal projects and improve my skills.